Weshnaw/bevy-shader-helper/README.md

     - [ ] Create macro to import generatedgi rust file
 - [ ] Implement Readable/Writable Buffer traits
 - [ ] Implement texture_details
+- [ ] Derive macro should have a 'uniform' buffer attribute (relavent to buffer_entries function)

 ## TODOs Medium Term
 - [ ] Cleanup the imports to use the more specific ones instead of the entirety of bevy